KillrVideo/killrvideo.github.io/src/site/docs/guides/docker.md

 The [Docker][docker] project offers a nice tool called [Docker Compose][compose] which allows you to run multiple Docker containers that are defined in a `.yaml` file.
 We created the [killrvideo-docker-common][docker-common] project to house the configuration that is the same across many of our projects.
-This project includes two main things:
+This project includes the following:

-- A base `docker-compose.yaml` configuration that includes etcd, a single DSE node, and [Registrator][registrator], a program that automatically registers and deregisters Docker containers with our Etcd service registry when they are started and stopped.
+- A base `docker-compose.yaml` configuration that includes a single DSE node using the official DSE image, which is available in the [Docker Store][docker-store].
+It also includes etcd and [Registrator][registrator], a program that automatically registers and deregisters Docker containers with the etcd service registry when they are started and stopped.
+- Additional `docker-compose` files that show how to use Docker images for DataStax tools including Studio and OpsCenter available in [Docker Hub][docker-hub].
 - Helper scripts (for Windows and Mac) that can be used to determine the Docker network setup on a developer's machine so we know what IP addresses the components can use to communicate with each other.